Sze-Piao Yang: Career

-Yang would go on to establish a Joint Thoracic Disease Symposium in the mid 1950's involving multiple hospitals and would treat the first person in Taiwan for lung cancer in 1957.
+Yang would go on to establish a Joint Thoracic Disease Symposium in the mid-1950s involving multiple hospitals and would treat the first person in Taiwan for lung cancer in 1957.
 Another medical conference was established by Yang in 1971 named The Second Asia Pacific Conference on Thoracic Diseases for an international attendance.
 After this, he would continue his medical work and eventually become dean of the school of medicine at the National Taiwan University and of the on-campus hospital in 1979.
 That same year, he joined the Sino-Saudi Medical Corps in order to expand Taiwan's medical outreach to other countries.
 Starting in 1984, he became the director of the Tzu Chi general hospital and was involved in the opening of the hospital in 1986.
 He also was the first principal of the Tzu Chi Nursing College (later renamed to the University of Science and Technology) and helped in its creation.

 An area of research Yang became highly trained in was X-ray interpretations and even after his retirement from the hospital in 1985, he spent the next three decades until 2018 traveling once a week to the Hualien Tzu Chi Hospital to teach students how to read and interpret patient X-rays.